softworkz/emby-wiki/Creating-Api-Endpoints.md

     }
 `

 WeatherService is the service that processes the request.
-GetWeather is api method.
+GetWeather is the dto that describes the parameters.
 The route attribute describes the url and http method.

 The Get method should return an object that is one of the following: